codepath/android_guides/Working-with-Input-Views.md

 ![Imgur](http://i.imgur.com/OWGeaH9.png)

+### Text Fields

+If you are using an EditText, you should always specify the [hint](http://guides.codepath.com/android/Working-with-the-EditText#displaying-placeholder-hints) and [input type](http://guides.codepath.com/android/Working-with-the-EditText#customizing-the-input-type).

 ### Checkboxes

 Checkboxes allow the user to select one or more options from a set.
 Typically, you should present each checkbox option in a vertical list.
 Add them to the view: